Click on the image above to download a pdf

 On 4th September 2020 scientists at the Laboratoire d’Océanographie Microbienne (LOMIC) reported on a four-year study (the OXOMAR project) sponsored by the French government, of biodegradable plastics in the marine environment.
 Their final report was published in March 2021.

 The purpose of OXOMAR was to investigate whether biodegradable plastics will fully biodegrade in a reasonable time in the marine environment, and to investigate whether biodegradable plastic or its by-products create any toxicity in the marine environment.
-It involved the complementary expertise of four independent laboratories (CNEP, LOMIC, ICCF, and IFREMER), and based on six published papers cited at C7.
+It involved the complementary expertise of four independent laboratories (CNEP, LOMIC, ICCF, and IFREMER) and was based on six published papers cited at C7.

-FURTHER EVIDENCE OF BIODEGRADATION
+FURTHER EVIDENCE

 In 2018 the scientific evidence was reviewed by a distinguished former deputy judge of the High Court in England.
-This has been confirmed by later research published by Queen Mary University London in February 2020.
+This was confirmed by later research published by Queen Mary University London in February 2020.
 See also the evidence given by scientists in response to the Call-for-evidence by the European Chemicals Agency; and the evidence given by Intertek

 POLICIES & LEGISLATION

-It must be obvious that recycling cannot deal with the plastic which escapes into the open environment from which it cannot be collected.
+It must however be obvious that recycling cannot deal with the plastic which escapes into the open environment from which it cannot realistically be collected.
 Nor can the type of plastic marketed as compostable deal with the problem, for it has to be collected and taken for composting.
 In fact, it is difficult to see that there is any useful role for plastics in composting at all.

 ENDORSEMENTS OF THIS PAPER